bloominstituteoftechnology/web-module-challenge-intro-css/README.md

 Follow these steps for completing your project.

 - [ ] Submit a pull request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- [ ] Add your Team Lead as a reviewer on the pull request
+- [ ] Your Team Lead will count the project as complete by merging the branch back into master